 Thanks to the sturdy construction of cedar wood species, you can count on them as carving materials for kitchen items like spoons and bowls.

 However, types like eastern cedar can be harmful when utilized as spoons or other utensils because they produce toxic resins exposed to cooking procedures.
-If you must use this material, our experts recommend non-toxic sealants.
+If you must use this material, I recommend non-toxic sealants.

 Other softwood species you can use to carve spoons without worrying about chipping and tearing are birch, maple, or alder lumber pieces.